International Student Admissions

 *Students interested in the School of Law will have a higher test score requirement.

-The tests can be waived in the following circumstances:
+The tests may be waived in the following circumstances:

 Depending on the program that you are applying for, Regent requires official test scores.
 These consist of the GRE, GMAT or MAT test scores for Doctoral or Masters level programs to the ACTor SAT test scores for Undergraduate programs.
 Please consult with your admissions counselor to determine which test scores you will need to submit.